 The Lady Banks

-A stunning 1.5 ct VS 1 color H oval center lab diamond flanked by organic clusters of round, lab-grown, diamonds (2.5mm, 2mm and 1.7mm).
+A stunning 1.5 ct VS1 clarity, F color, oval center lab diamond flanked by organic clusters of round, lab-grown, diamonds (2.5mm, 2mm and 1.7mm totaling 0.22ct).

 IGI (International Gemological Institute) certification & lab report included.

 This center diamond is one of a kind.
-To recreate this setting with a different size, shape, or stone, OR to recreate in another metal type (like white or rose gold) please email the studio directly!
+To recreate this setting with a different size, shape, or stone, OR to recreate in another metal type (like white or rose gold) please email the studio directly and then allow 4-6 weeks for production.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.